greg-gajda/spark-examples/notes/rf-tuning.md

-The whole tuning program which tests different number of trees:
+The whole tuning program which tests Random Forest algorithm with different number of trees:

 ```scala
 val sc = new SparkContext(configLocalMode)